-Something that happens “Once in a Blue Moon” is an extremely rare occurrence.
-This makes such an occurrence only slightly more frequent than my new blog posts… Ha!
+Something that happens “Once, in a Blue Moon,” is an extremely rare occurrence.
+This makes such an occurrence only slightly more frequent than my new blog posts…

-Actually there are a several prevalent misconceptions about “Blue Moons.”
-They are not blue and they are not the second full moon in a month as has been misreported since the 1940′s.
-According to Wikipedia, there are normally three moons per quarter—but, every 2.7 years (approximately) there are four moons in a quarter.
-The “blue” moon is the third full moon in a quarter that has four full moons.
+There are several prevalent misconceptions about “Blue Moons.”
+They are not blue and they are not the second full moon in a month as has been misreported since the 1940’s.
+According to Wikipedia, there are normally three full-moons per quarter—but, every 2.7 years (approximately) there are four full-moons in a quarter.
+The “blue” moon is the third full-moon in a quarter that has four full-moons.

 This post features two (2) arrangements of the Lorenz Hart / Richard Rodgers popular-song: “Blue Moon.”
 Both of the arrangements are by artists who have been very influential to me.
-Both pieces were recorded using Synthogy Ivory’s (Yamaha) 7ft. virtual-grand piano using jazz-club reverberation.
-I hope it sounds as if you have the best seat in the house.
+I recorded both pieces using Synthogy Ivory’s (Yamaha) 7ft. virtual-grand piano using a club-room reverberation.
+I hope that you feel that you have the best seat in the room.

 I hesitate to mention Mr. Shearing’s blindness because he did much to challenge perceptions and expectations about persons with physical limitations.
 And, I know that he disliked being called a “blind pianist.”
 However, during one well-known and document interchange with a not-too-sensitive interviewer, Mr. Shearing was asked: “Mr. Shearing, have you been blind all your life?”
 To this he responded: “Not yet…”